-On this day in 2011, 26-year-old Raymond Clark III, a former animal research assistant at Yale University in New Haven, Connecticut, pleads guilty to the murder and attempted sexual assault of 24-year-old Yale graduate student Annie Le.
+On March 17, 2011, 26-year-old Raymond Clark III, a former animal research assistant at Yale University in New Haven, Connecticut, pleads guilty to the murder and attempted sexual assault of 24-year-old Yale graduate student Annie Le.
 On September 13, 2009, Le’s partially decomposed body was found stuffed behind a wall in the university research building where she was last seen five days earlier.

 Le, a doctoral student in pharmacology from Placerville, California, was found dead on the day she was scheduled to be married, prompting initial speculation after her September 8, 2009, disappearance that she could be a runaway bride.
 However, that theory soon appeared to be largely ruled out by investigators.
 Surveillance video showed Le entering the Yale lab building, which was accessible only by electronic keycard, but never leaving it.
 Her money, cell phone and ID were found in her office, located in a separate building.
 Le’s disappearance set off a massive investigation that included more than 100 officers from university, state and local police and the FBI.
 The case also garnered national media attention.
 A break came on September 12, when investigators found bloody clothing above ceiling tiles in the lab building.
 The following day, Le’s body was discovered behind a wall in the building’s basement.
 It was determined the 4-foot-11-inch, 90-pound Le had been strangled.